Triple 9: Development

 The project was first announced in August 2010 with director John Hillcoat circling Matt Cook's crime drama script Triple Nine, set to star Shia LaBeouf, with Steve Golin attached to produce.
-Cook's script was included in Black List scripts of 2010.
+Cook's script was included in the 2010 Black List of most-liked unproduced scripts.
 Hillcoat confirmed his direction of the film later in May 2012; the casting of LaBeouf and Nick Cave scoring the music for the film were also confirmed.
 Later, Cave left the project and Atticus Ross came on board to compose the score for the film.
 In February 2014 Open Road Films acquired the US distribution rights to the film and Worldview Entertainment came on board to finance the film after the exit of Panorama Media.

 Casting

 The film went through many casting changes.
 Shia LaBeouf was initially attached to star in the film but later left the project and was replaced by Charlie Hunnam.
 In December 2013, Hunnam also left the project and was replaced by Casey Affleck.
 In August 2013, Cate Blanchett and Christoph Waltz were in talks to join the cast but later dropped out and instead Kate Winslet and Woody Harrelson came on board.
 Casting completed in March 2014, as Aaron Paul, Norman Reedus, Chiwetel Ejiofor, Casey Affleck, Anthony Mackie, Gal Gadot, Teresa Palmer, and Clifton Collins Jr. rounded out the cast.

-Hillcoat talking about filming schedule said that, "It's a challenge, arranging everyone's schedules and trying to accomplish something with eight main characters.
+Hillcoat talking about the filming schedule said, "It's a challenge, arranging everyone's schedules and trying to accomplish something with eight main characters.
 I've never worked on something quite like this."

 Filming

-Principal photography began on May 28, 2014 in Atlanta, Georgia.
+Principal photography began on May 28, 2014, in Atlanta, Georgia.
 On June 5, filming took place at St. Regis in Buckhead, Atlanta, with Winslet.
 Filming took place at Centennial Olympic Park Drive, Atlanta from June 23 to June 25, 2014.
 In early July, filming moved to Decatur, scenes were shot from July 9–12, 2014 in the 200 block of Kings Highway.
-Additionally stretches of Ansley Street and Kings Highway were also be used as establishing shots.
+Additionally, stretches of Ansley Street and Kings Highway were also used as establishing shots.
 Scenes were also shot on White Street, South East of Westview Cemetery, Atlanta.
 On July 17, 2014, a scene was shot in Atlanta with real paramedics, SWAT officers and police officers along with the principal cast.
 Due to heavy rain, some scenes remained unfinished while shooting at Centennial Olympic Park, where filming again took place from August 5–6, 2014.
 After that, filming was wrapped.